Home | Playful Learning Activities | Movement & Motor Skills | Playful Activities for Fine Motor Skill Development

 More About Fine Motor Skills

-If you are interested in learning more about fine motor skills, and how they develop throughout early childhood, you might enjoy this article from the G2K archives: Supporting Fine Motor Skill Development (also available in Spanish here).
+If you are interested in learning more about the way fine motor skills develop throughout early childhood, you might enjoy this article from the G2K archives: Supporting Fine Motor Skill Development.
 This article offers a detailed description of specific fine motor skills and explains the fine motor developmental milestones to observe from infancy through pre-k.

 Playful Learning & Skill-Building

-Children learn through play.
-So, as we consider how to incorporate fine motor skill practice into our curriculum, it is best to think of ways that children can practice these skills in fun, engaging activities.
-Consider activities the children in your care already enjoy, and think about how you might build in elements like scissor use or small object manipulation that will strengthen small muscles.
+Because children learn through play, we want to incorporate fine motor skill practice into our curriculum through fun, engaging activities.
+You might want to identify activities the children in your care already enjoy, and think about how you might build in elements like scissor use or small object manipulation to help them strengthen small muscles.
 Here are a few quick and easy ideas…

-• If the children in your care especially enjoy dramatic play, you might consider incorporating a few clothing items or accessories with buttons, zippers, or other small fasteners that encourage children to use small muscles to put on and take off clothing as they dress up in different outfits.
+• If the children in your program enjoy dramatic play, you might consider incorporating a few clothing items or accessories with buttons, zippers, or other small fasteners that engage small muscles to put on and take off clothing as they dress up in different outfits.

-• Finally, if you work with children that enjoy art projects, think about incorporating stickers that require children to peel and stick with small muscles in their fingers and hands.
-Another idea is to provide large sheets of paper that require children to tear and cut them into small pieces.
-For projects using paint, offer q-tips instead of paintbrushes to encourage children to practice gripping and working with a smaller grip.
+• Finally, if you work with children who enjoy art projects, think about incorporating stickers that children can peel and stick with the small muscles in their fingers and hands.
+Another idea is to provide large sheets of paper for children to tear or cut into small pieces.
+For projects using paint, offer q-tips instead of paint brushes to encourage children to practice gripping and working with a smaller grip.

 image & activity from Hello Wonderful